ForgeRock/forgerock-web-login-framework/src/routes/docs/widget/quick-start/+page.md

 });
 ```

+NOTE: For more information about Observables, [please see our section on this pattern and available alternatives](/docs/full-api#what-you-need-to-know).

 And, that's it.
 You now can mount, display, and authenticate users through the ForgeRock Login Widget.
 There are addition features documented below for a more complete implementation.
-For more about Widget events, [see the Widget Events section](#widget-events).

 ## Want to inline the Widget into your app (no modal)?